Answers to our frequently asked questions can be found below. You are welcome to contact us with any questions that are not answered here.

 We advise you to book your return flight before arriving in Sudan and reconfirm it 2-3 weeks before you travel home.
 If you have a printed ticket rather than an e-ticket, it is best to leave this in the SVP safe throughout your time in Sudan.

 If you decide not to book your return ticket before travelling to Sudan, it is essential that you bring enough hard currency in British pounds, US dollars or euros to book an exit flight when you are nearing the end of your placement.
 Do not leave this money in your overseas bank account, as you may not be able to access it while in Sudan, and do not rely on being able to pay for your return flight in Sudanese currency.
+It is possible to book a ticket with international carriers whilst in Sudan if a VPN is used.

 21. What happens during orientation?